A mobile food vehicle is a vehicle used to sell unpackaged food to the public, such as a food truck, coffee van, or food vending machine.

 All mobile food vehicles must meet the same food safety requirements as fixed food businesses, regardless of their size or how often they operate.
 This includes:

 Under the Food Act 2006, a mobile food business can operate in any local government area in Queensland under a single licence issued by one local council.
-However, councils still have the authority to inspect mobile food vehicles operating in their area and take enforcement action, if required
+However, councils still have the authority to inspect mobile food vehicles operating in their area and take enforcement action, if required.

 Under the Food Act 2006, mobile food businesses are permitted to operate across Queensland under a single licence issued by one local council.
 While this licence allows statewide operation, Mount Isa City Council, like all other Queensland councils, retains the authority to inspect mobile food vehicles operating within its area and take enforcement action if required.